 Some passages in Baha’u’llah’s writings would seem to bear out

-Richards’s interpretation.
+Richards’ interpretation.
 In responding to the attribution of divinity

 to himself, Baha’u’llah explains: This station is the station in which

 one dieth to himself and liveth in God.
 Divinity, whenever I mention it,